 With that said, we have seen two defensive players win the award in the last decade.
 Linebacker, Malcolm Smith of the Seahawks won it in 2014.
 It happened again in 2016.
 Broncos linebacker, Von Miller, took home the trophy with an incredible performance.

-Even with the recent trend favoring the defense, the MVP has still gone to a QB in 7 of the last 9 seasons.
+Even with some other non-signal callers winning it of late, the MVP has still gone to a QB in 7 of the last 10 seasons.
 I see no reason to expect this trend not to continue.
 Especially with how the NFL keeps becoming more and more of a passing league.

 Note that the position second on the list is running back with 7.
 We haven’t had a RB win the MVP since Terrell Davis in 1998.